R9295/ableton-live-control-surface-starter/README.md

 1. An interpreter-like debug server! run ```python debug/client.py``` in a shell when Ableton is running (with your control script enabled) to get interpreter-like access using Python's ```eval```.
 Just be mindful of the scope.
 2. Logging.
 AFAIK, Ableton does not provide an easy way to do custom logging(the functions write to ```Log.txt``` in their Preferences folder).
 Use ```self.log``` to log to ```log.txt``` which remains in the current dir!
 Logs are cleared on re-initialization of control surface or on Live restart

+### Contributing
+Open to ideas/suggestions/feedback and pull requests.